Posts

 Jonathan Dickinson State Park seen from the tower and old dead tree - License our images here .
 Jonathan Dickinson State Park This is a huge state park in Southeast Florida that is said to has the highest elevation south of Lake Okeechobee .
 Two campgrounds and plenty of trails here, including one for mountain bikes.
 There are canoe and kayak rentals by the river.
 Also tours to the home of Trapper Nelson , the "Tarzan of Loxahatchee".
 The highest point is at the Hobe Mountain Tower.
 Nearby was Camp Murphy , a radar training military school from WW2.
 The state park is named after Jonathan Dickinson , a Jamaican that shipwrecked here in 1696.
 He wrote a journal about his ordeal seen as one of the best in the genre of captivity narrative.
 The diary is hard to read.
 Get the idea from his description of the arrival to the coast after the shipwreck: I went, with one Negyo, to view the Land, and fee

-Chekika: Forgotten spot of Everglades National Park
+Chekika: Forgotten spot of Everglades National Park close to Miami

 Image

 During our last visit to Chekika ( map ), we found closed roads and dilapidated buildings.
 This was our fourth time here.
 Little by little, nature is coming back.
 Wilderness taking over what was always its property.
 The closed entrance to the Grossman Hammock - License our images here .
 Everglades National Park closed indefinitely the Chekika Day Use Area in 2013.
 They claimed budget constraints.
 One year later, Chekika was on the news when a juvenile Nile crocodile was removed from the area - the animal was captured in a canal north from the Grossman Hammock.
 Two others were caught in 2009 and 2012 further to the east.
-You know the script with invasive species: they escaped or someone released them.
+You know the script with invasive species: they escaped, or someone released them.
 The Everglades already have the mighty Pythons running wild.
 I don’t want to imagine the River of Grass ruled by “man-eaters” crocodiles that can reach up to 17 feet.
 That would be madness.

-SUMICA: A ghost town of Florida
+Photos from SUMICA: A ghost town of Florida

 Image